‘The Predator’ Featurette Takes Viewers Behind The Scenes, Shane Black Says It’s The Scariest ‘Predator’ Yet

 “When a young boy accidentally triggers the universe’s most lethal hunters’ return to Earth, only a ragtag crew of ex-soldiers and a disgruntled science teacher can prevent the end of the human race.”

-Fred Dekker was the other co-writer of The Predator, and the sci-fi horror film features a stacked cast: Yvonne Strahovski, Olivia Munn, Jacob Tremblay, Trevante Rhodes, Thomas Jane, Boyd Holbrook, Sterling K. Brown, Jake Busey, Edward James Olmos, Alfie Allen, Lochlyn Munro, and Sterling K. Brown.
+Fred Dekker was the co-writer of The Predator, and the sci-fi horror film features a stacked cast: Yvonne Strahovski, Olivia Munn, Jacob Tremblay, Trevante Rhodes, Thomas Jane, Boyd Holbrook, Jake Busey, Edward James Olmos, Alfie Allen, Lochlyn Munro, and Sterling K. Brown.

 Recently, a new featurette of The Predator was released, and some behind-the-scenes shots show Black directing his cast.
 As seen in the video below, Shane Black revealed that after 30 years of Predator movies, it’s the right time to resurrect the franchise.
 Black said that he’s blessed to have the opportunity to play in that sandbox.